Émile Henry (anarchist): Politicization, radicalization, love

 It was in this first job as a personal secretary that Henry became aware of the harshness of society.
 He quickly resigned, refusing to oversee workers in Italy on behalf of his industrialist relative.
 Upon returning to Paris, he spent three months unemployed, and during this period, he became increasingly conscious of the social inequalities dividing French society.
 Henry wrote about this time:

+Everywhere I went, I witnessed the same suffering among some, the same pleasures among others.

 Henry also wrote about other issues, such as the monopolization of intellectual knowledge by the bourgeoisie and the morality of his society.
 Thus, he opposed the view that a bourgeois, being an exploiter in his view, could be considered an 'honest man'.
 More broadly, Henry perceived the society he lived in as profoundly shocking and revolting.
 Increasingly outraged by the injustices he witnessed, Henry began sheltering activists or people in need if they required a place to stay.
 He stole food to feed beggars he encountered on the streets—even stealing a cow for a starving woman.
 He also gave money to the poor.

 Moreover, his elder brother, Fortuné, became involved in the anarchist movement, where he established himself as a recognized speaker at anarchist meetings. Émile assisted him in organizing these gatherings and gradually embraced anarchist ideas through his contact with and influence from his brother.
 Henry likely joined anarchist circles around November 1890 and quickly became an active and 'able to act' militant.
 Well integrated into the anarchist network of the French capital, he spent the year 1891 engaging with Parisian anarchist circles.
 He also began writing for a series of anarchist publications, such as l'Endehors or probably also Le Forçat, where an "E. Henry" published in 1891.
 In particular, he met Charles Malato, who quickly became one of his close friends and introduced him to smaller anarchist groups.
 During this time, he worked in various jobs, which he performed fairly well.
 Malato noted his determined character—he would engage in anarchist discussions until late at night and still wake up early in the morning to go to work.